wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/scheduler/scheduler-get-started-portal.md

 ![][9]

-#### Job Usage Overview and Execution Usage Overview
+#### Job usage overview and execution usage overview

 A table and series of charts that shows a fixed list of metrics.
 These metrics provide real-time values regarding the health of your job collection including:

-1. Current Jobs
+1. Current jobs

-2. Completed Jobs
+2. Completed jobs

-3. Faulted Jobs
+3. Faulted jobs

-4. Enabled Jobs
+4. Enabled jobs

-5. Disabled Jobs
+5. Disabled jobs

-6. Job Executions
+6. Job executions

-#### Quick Glance
+#### Quick glance

 A table that shows a fixed list of status and settings metrics.
 These metrics provide real-time values regarding the status and settings associated with your job collection including: